gwillig/researchclick/README.md

-# Udacity-portfolio-project
+# Reasearch Project: Is there a correlation  what people click ?

-This repository was a part of the React course of Code with Mosh (https://codewithmosh.com/p/mastering-react)
+(https://codewithmosh.com/p/mastering-react)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).